 Exhibiting the love that always wins isn’t always easy.
 It requires something from us.
 We must think more about others than ourselves.
 It requires that we approach life through the lens of love.

-I try to every weekday on the Faith on View Facebook Page, Pinterest Page, and on my personal twitter share a meme I’ve made which combines a piece of either my art or my wife’s with one of my (or our) favorite quotes.
+Every on Faith on View’s social media (Facebook, Twitter, Instagram, Pinterest Page) we share a meme that combines a piece of either my art or my wife’s with one of my (or our) favorite quotes.

 Today’s meme had this famous quote: